-The Task Manager could be one of the most important tools to have when helping your computer to run more optimally.
-So knowing how to open it quickly and easily is what this guide on how to open Task Manager in Windows 10 is all about.
+The Task Manager could be one of the most important tools to have when diagnosing a wide range of issues.
+So knowing how to open it quickly and easily is what this guide on how to open the Task Manager in Windows 10 is all about.

 - Right-click the right mouse button on the Start Menu Button.